 - Cool Facts

-- The Phainopepla exhibits strikingly different behaviors in its two habitats.
+- The Phainopepla behaves strikingly differently in its two main habitats.
 In the desert, it is territorial, actively defending nesting and foraging sites, while in the woodlands it is colonial, with as many as four nesting pairs sharing one large tree.

-- The Phainopepla rarely drinks water, even though research indicates that it loses about 95 percent of its body mass in water per day.
+- The Phainopepla rarely drinks water.
 Instead, it gets the water it needs from its diet of mistletoe.